henryaugusta/BERSAMA-Backend/README.md

 # Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the maintainers (@manyunyu7) of this repository before making a change.

+# Source Code
+Codes available on branch develop, all development should done in new branch like explained at GitFlow below

 ## GitFlow
 For contributing to this codebase, please use the gitlow that used in DEV.
 For that, please refer to this [file](/Gitflow.md).